TrudAX/denistrunin-blog/src/posts/integration-outboundsftp/index.md

 The password can be stored in several ways:

 - Manual entry - An unencrypted string suitable for development testing.
+It will remain after DB restores.
 - Encrypted - An encrypted value.
 - Azure Key Vault - A link to the standard D365FO key vault that stores the password.